redfungus/redfungus.github.io/_pages/about.md

 I obtained my double Master’s degree from KTH and TU/e as part of the EIT Digital Data Science program with a minor in business and entrepreneurship.
 Prior to that, I completed my bachelor’s degree in Software Engineering at Amirkabir University of Technology.

 I'm one of the co-founders of [SpotBot](https://spotbot-dev.slack.com/apps/A013AM33ADB-spotbot?tab=more_info) which is a SlackBot that randomly matches people in channels and gives them fun icebreakers to talk about.

-I'm very interested in Reinforcement Learning and especially its applications in video games.
-I'm learning to use game engines and implement RL algorithms in them with a focus on VR applications.